Yair5675/compress-py/README.md

 python main.py compress lzw example.txt example.lzw
 ```

-Moreover, compress-py does not allow compressing inplace, and will not go ahead as usual if the input file matches the
+Moreover, compress-py does not allow compressing in-place, and will not go ahead as usual if the input file matches the
 output file.<br>

 ### Algorithm File Extensions